r-ali-ashik/technical-exercise/readme.md

 ## Objectives:
 1. Build the project
-2. Create a base docker image with ubuntu and jdk jdk-8u202
+2. Create a base docker image with ubuntu and jdk-8u202
 3. Create a docker network
 4. Run a MySQL container attach it with the network
 5. Create a docker image of the spring boot app